Elenaderothschild/Rebalance-Relax/README.md

 This is a three-page website to allow desired information to fit.
 It has navigation bar at the top which allows users to access different parts of the website.
 I tried to mix pieces of information with images to aid better visual experience.
 The drop-down treatment menu is used to prevent information overload at first glance and also save space on mobile screens.
 It allows immediate basic information uptake with an option of going into more detail if required.
+Different layout is used for larger screens to make use of available space.

 ### **Skeleton**

 ![Wireframes](docs/wireframes)

-The website differs slightly from created wireframes.
+The website differs from created wireframes.
 Once created the treatments and home page looked bare so I decided to add more images and content, and change the layout for better visual experience.
+The feedback from friends and family also influenced the changes.

 ### **Surface**